citp/privacy-policy-historical/a/ag/ago/agorafinancial.com.md

-> *The following text is extracted and transformed from the agorafinancial.com privacy policy that was archived on 2016-09-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160922133137id_/http%3A//agorafinancial.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the agorafinancial.com privacy policy that was archived on 2017-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171208074351id_/https%3A//agorafinancial.com/privacy-policy) for the most accurate reproduction.*

 # Privacy - Agora Financial

-## We at Agora Financial take your privacy very seriously!
+We take your privacy very seriously.
+If you have any questions regarding our privacy policy that are not addressed below, **[please email us here](https://agorafinancial.com/contact-us/)**.
+To place an order, or if you have questions before you order, you can reach our customer care department at 800-708-1020 Monday through Friday, 9 a.m. – 5 p.m.
+Eastern time.

-**Email Address**
+## **Email Address**

 When you subscribe to Agora Financial via email, your email address is placed in a database and used to send your issues of Agora Financial publications.
 We will not sell or rent your email address to any company outside of our parent company of Agora, Inc. You can remove your address from our email list by following the instructions at the end of every email we send.